Pembrokeshire footpath

 Types of rights-of-way

-There are four types of a right of way.
+A right-of-way is a public highway and there are four types.
 The most common are public footpaths, usually waymarked with yellow arrows.
 These indicate a right-of-way on foot only.
 Next are public bridleways - usually waymarked with blue arrows, which additionally indicate a right of way on horeseback or on a pedal cycle.
 Next up are restricted byways, which additionally allow passage in a horse-drawn vehicle.
 There are few of these around, but they're waymarked with purple arrows.
 Finally there are byways which allow passage in a vehicle.
 These are marked with red arrows.
+There are also Permissive paths, where the landowner allows the public to use a path over his land which is not a right-of-way, but can close it at any time or impose time restrictions.
+Usually these are waymarked by white arrows.

 Footpath on Anglesey